MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 [!include[v4-to-v3-SDK-pointer](~/includes/v4-to-v3-pointer-me.md)]

 In link unfurling, your app can register to receive an invoke activity when URLs with a particular domain are pasted into the compose message area.
-The invoke contains the URL is pasted into the compose message area, and you can respond with an Adaptive card that the user can unfurl, providing additional information or actions.
+The invoke contains the full URL and you can respond to it with a card.
+User can unfurl the link using message extension with additional information to get an enhanced experience.
 This works similar to a search command with the URL serving as the search term.
 You can add link unfurling to your app manifest using the developer portal or manually.</br> Now link unfurling is supported for both on mobile and desktop.

 ## Advantages of link unfurling

-* Provides preview of the hyperlink
+* Link unfurling Provides preview of the hyperlink
-* Responds to the hyperlink with adaptive cards and provides the additional information or action
-* You can get the specific URLs unfurling in the compose message box
+* You can get the URLs unfurl in the compose message box

 >[!NOTE]
 >The link unfurling result is cached for 30 minutes.</br>